 However, the majority of test candidates who fail do so because of a lack of planning and judgement.

-You may be physically able to drive to a high standard, but this is not enough to ensure a test pass.
+You may be able to drive well, but this is not enough to ensure a test pass.

 As well as being able to drive, you have to have an awareness of what’s happening around you, and to act accordingly.
 However, this is where at the end of the test, pupils often say...

 "but I never do that normally….!"

 In a recent survey* over half of the people thought that they would fail their test because of ‘doing something silly’ on the day that they wouldn’t normally do on a driving lesson.

 Furthermore, a huge 90% of the people surveyed believed that their negative thoughts and resulting nerves would have an impact on their test result.

 In the same survey, 95% said it would be wonderful if they could go for their test feeling,

 "excited because I have absolute belief and confidence in my ability to pass".

 My belief is that when you have worked through the various exercises and techniques in this book, you can have this feeling, and if you go for your test feeling this confident in your ability, then you will have the best chance possible of passing your test on the first attempt.